-10) The soles of your feet contain more sweat gland and nerve endings per square inch than anywhere else on your body.
+10) The soles of your feet contain more sweat glands and nerve endings per square inch than anywhere else on your body.

 Foot pain, ranging from general soreness at the end of a long day, to a more serious condition, is common.